EGroupware/rag/README.md

 ## App Configuration
 ### General Configuration
-* URL and optional API key for the OpenAI compatible endpoint
+* URL and optional API key for the OpenAI compatible endpoint (optional, without RAG just uses/creates the fulltext index)
-> Ollama you can NOT use the default localhost in an other container, use e.g. the docker0 address 172.17.0.1!
+> Ollama: you can NOT use the default localhost in an other container, use e.g. the docker0 address 172.17.0.1!
 ### Embedding Configuration
 * name of an embedding model to use, defaults to `bge-m3`
 > Currently 1024 dimensions are hard-coded in the schema, you need to change the schema manually for a different value!